Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.md

 * Stores the results in a local SQLite database for flexible querying via `--query`
 * Classifies an update as security-critical when it matches `--critical-pattern`, which by default keys on the suite an update is offered from.
 This covers a package offered by the security archive alone (`aom-tools/stable-security`), which is what a fresh CVE fix looks like before the next point release folds it into the main suite, as well as one offered by both (`gzip/noble-updates,noble-security`)
 * Optionally narrows the report down to those updates (`--only-critical`); the security count is reported either way
+* Records when an update for a package first showed up, so `--grace-updates` and `--grace-security` can hold the alert back until the host has had a patch window.
+An update inside its grace period is still listed and still counted in the performance data, it just does not drive the check state yet.
+The clock keys on the package name, so a newer candidate version does not restart it, and it starts over if the package drops off the list and comes back.
+A security update is governed by `--grace-security` alone, which by default is `0D`, so security never waits.
+Both are `0D` out of the box; the shipped Icinga Director service template sets `--grace-updates=8D` to cover a weekly patch window

 ## Fact Sheet